trychlos/pwix-env-settings-ext/README.md

     The accepted value can be any or-ed combination of following:

-    - `CoreUI.C.Verbose.NONE`
+    - `CoreApp.C.Verbose.NONE`

         Do not display any trace log to the console

-    - `CoreUI.C.Verbose.CONFIGURE`
+    - `CoreApp.C.Verbose.CONFIGURE`

-        Trace `CoreUI.configure()` calls and their result
+        Trace `CoreApp.configure()` calls and their result

-    - `CoreUI.C.Verbose.PAGE`
+    - `CoreApp.C.Verbose.PAGE`

         Trace changes on page and relevant authorizations

-Please note that `CoreUI.configure()` method should be called in the same terms both in client and server sides.
+Please note that `CoreApp.configure()` method should be called in the same terms both in client and server sides.

 Remind too that Meteor packages are instanciated at application level.
 They are so only configurable once, or, in other words, only one instance has to be or can be configured.
-Addtionnal calls to `CoreUI.configure()` will just override the previous one.
+Addtionnal calls to `CoreApp.configure()` will just override the previous one.
 You have been warned: **only the application should configure a package**.

 ## Provides

-`CoreUI` provides following items:
+`CoreApp` provides following items:

-### `CoreUI.envSettings`
+### `CoreApp.envSettings`

 A ReactiveVar which is set at startup with the settings for this environment.
 It contains following keys: